+Easter Sunday, Year B, Catechist - RCLB Lectionary alone (for "they did not yet understand the scriptures...").
+Crucial to their faith in the resurrection were their subsequent personal encounters with the Risen Christ, encounters described in various ways in the gospels proclaimed throughout the Easter season.
+Thus we have, alongside the full proclamation of the resurrection in Acts, a gospel account today that is something like the first act in a longer drama.
+Catholic Doctrine "On the third day he rose again, in fulfillment of the scriptures..."
 The chains of death are truly broken.
 Just as the divine nature took on our humanity (in all things but sin), so too the resurrection of Jesus was accomplished in a real human body.
-The Risen Lord is not a ghost who returns to haunt the disciples, nor some sort of resuscitated corpse (CCC 645).
+The Risen Lord is not a ghost who returns to haunt the disciples, nor some sort of resuscitated corpse.
 The resurrection of Jesus is a passing over from death into a new life, a new existence.

-That Jesus rose from the dead is an actual historical event and not a psychological or spiritual experience of the disciples (CCC 643).
+That Jesus rose from the dead is an actual historical event and not a psychological or spiritual experience of the disciples.
 This is not some myth or wish fulfillment on their part, or ours.
 Those first disciples witnessed something totally unexpected and surprising and which they only gradually understood.
 And in understanding it, they were willing to be martyred in telling the Good News of the resurrection.
-The implication for us believers is that by the resurrection God ratifies Jesus' whole life and teaching (CCC 651).
+The Church proclaims: "What good would life have been to us, had Christ not come as our Redeemer?"
+(Exsultet) The implications for us believers is that by the resurrection God ratifies Jesus' whole life and teaching.
 Baptized into his death by our plunging beneath the waters of the font, we rise as adopted children of God whose inheritance is the resurrection.
 Even now we taste the promise of new, risen life in the Eucharist.
+The Church glories in this mystery: "Christians everywhere, washed clean of sin and freed from all defilement, are restored to grace and grow together in holiness!"
+(Exsultet)